simonsunnyboy/eswkernel4st/README.md

 The kernel switches to supervisor mode for full hardware access.

+The code assumes the regular Atari ST stack usage for 16bit words, e.g. -mshort is assumed for compilation and linkage.

 ## Integration manual

 Link your sources to a TOS executable without AES usage, creating a classic .TOS application.